×

 You can request, edit, approve and access the permits online with Safetymint – both via your mobile phone or a desktop browser.

-Also read our detailed guide on Hot Work Permit
+Also read our detailed guide on other types of Work Permits:

 Take a free trial